 Ally’s Interest Checking account is one of the best checking accounts online.
 It comes with no monthly checking account fees, no minimum opening deposit requirements, and surcharge-free access to Allpoint ATMs (plus $10 per month in reimbursements for out-of-network ATM use).

 You’ll have full account access through the Ally mobile app and a debit card to use for everyday spending.

 Ally Interest Checking comes with an APY of up to 0.25%, which you can get if you have a balance of at least $15,000.
-Lower balances get a rate of 0.10%.
+Lower balances get a significantly lower rate.